 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-Based on this information, how does Wake Technical Community College sound?
-Remember, the best school for one person may not be the right school for someone else!
+Based on this information, is Wake Technical Community College the school for you?
+Remember, a school that is perfect for one person may be a terrible fit for another!
 So ask yourself: Is Wake Technical Community College a good school for you?

 Wake Technical Community College is located in the suburban setting of Raleigh, North Carolina, less than an hour from Raleigh and Durham and Greensboro.

-If you want to see Wake Technical Community College for yourself, plan a visit.
+If you want to see Wake Technical Community College for yourself, be sure to plan a visit!
 The best way to reach campus is to take U.S. Highway 401 to Raleigh, or book a flight to the nearest airport, Raleigh-Durham International.

 You can also take a virtual campus tour to get a sense of what Wake Technical Community College and Raleigh are like without leaving home.